-Citrus County Community Services is using $3.9 million in Neighborhood Stabilization Program funds to help get foreclosed homes back on the tax roll.
+Citrus County Housing Services is using $3.9 million in Neighborhood Stabilization Program funds to help get foreclosed homes back on the tax roll.
 The program is to get moderate and low income buyers into the homes after they are purchased and rehabilitated.

 - Second, is to rehabilitate them and then sell them to get the homes back into local homeowners' hands.